-Due to the variety and continual chemical alterations made to drugs, some drugs are now more addictive and pose a greater health risk than others.
-This is in part due to the pharmacology of the substance, and how it affects the mood and behavior of the user.
-However, drug addiction is often characterized by certain habits and behavior shown by the individual.
+Due to continual chemical alterations, some drugs are more addictive and pose a greater health risk than others.
+This is in part due to the components of the substance and how it affects the mood and behaviour of the user.
+However, the individual will show specific characteristics, habits, and behaviours because of addiction.

-There are many different therapies for drug rehabilitation and it is sometimes hard to choose from them.
-Drug Rehabilitation Referral Services offers a free service to help you find the right place for yourself or your loved one.
+When one shows addiction symptoms, choosing a therapy that works best for the individual is difficult.
+There are so many different methods for drug and alcohol rehabilitation in this country.
+Our Referral Services offers a free service to help you find the right place for yourself or your loved one.